necolas/react-native-web/website/guides/getting-started.md

     loader: 'babel-loader',
     options: {
       cacheDirectory: true,
+      // Babel configuration (or use .babelrc)
       // This aliases 'react-native' to 'react-native-web' and includes only
       // the modules needed by the app.
       plugins: ['react-native-web', 'transform-runtime'],
-      // The 'react-native' preset is recommended (or use your own .babelrc).
+      // The 'react-native' preset is recommended to match React Native's packager
       presets: ['react-native']
     }
   }